 When people think about digital photo manipulation, the first software that comes to mind is likely going to be Adobe Photoshop.
 This is definitely one of the most popular tools among photographers and digital artists for all sorts of image manipulation tasks, including sky replacement.

-One of these tools, introduced in Luminar version 4, is the AI Sky Replacement tool.
+One of these tools is the AI Sky Replacement tool.
 This is an amazingly powerful tool which makes replacing skies really easy.
 It comes with a range of pre-defined skies, and you can also add your own skies, or download more skies from their online library (for a fee).

 It has a range of easy settings you can use to adjust the sky replacement, and it also adjusts the lighting in your image to make the sky look more natural.
 It even works really well with really complicated skylines, such as trees – which can be a real challenge to work with in Photoshop.
-I know, I’ve been there.
+The most recent update even supports reflections.

 Luminar is available as a 30 day trial from here, so you can try out the sky replacement tool and see how easy it is for yourself.
 If you do decide to purchase, you can save €10/$10 with our exclusive discount code, which is TRAVELCATS.